dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Bridge"></a>Bridge
 * Motivation

-Let's imagine that we want to develop audio player on our Windows OS.
-We define base class, Audio, which has two subclasses MP3Audio and WavAudio.
+Let's say that that we want to develop an audio player on our Windows OS.
+We define the base class, Audio, which has two subclasses – MP3Audio and
-First version of the player on Windows is running well, but after some time we want to implement same player on Linux OS.
+WavAudio.
+The first version of the player on Windows is running well, but after some time we want to implement the same player on Linux OS.

-How we will tackle this situation ?
+How do we tackle this situation?

-If we incorporate OS specifics in our hierarchy we will end up with 4 class combinations such as WindowsMP3Audio, LinuxMP3Audio, WindowsWavAudio and LinuxWavAudio.
-Adding more codec types and more operating systems will make hierarchy even bigger.
+If we incorporate the OS specifics in our hierarchy, we will end up with 4 class combinations, such as WindowsMP3Audio, LinuxMP3Audio, WindowsWavAudio and LinuxWavAudio.
+Adding more codec types and more operating systems will make the hierarchy even larger.

-Appropriate solution would be that we extract our structure into two separated hierarchies.
+The appropriate solution would be to extract our structure into two separate hierarchies.

-Original audio structure classes will remain a same and it will contain a reference to an object of the new hierarchy, the OS hierarchy.
+The original audio structure classes will remain the same,  and they will contain a reference to an object of the new hierarchy, the OS hierarchy.
-This way we will extract OS specifics into its own class with two child classes, Windows and Linux.
+This way we will extract the OS specifics into a class of its own, with two child classes, Windows and Linux.
 The Audio class will get a reference field to one of the OS classes.
 Using that reference, it will be able to delegate work to OS objects when needed.
-This reference will serve as a bridge between Audio and OS hierarchies.
+This reference will serve as a bridge between the Audio and OS hierarchies.

-Explained solution is example of the Bridge pattern.
+The explained solution is an example of the Bridge pattern.

-So, Bridge pattern decouples an abstraction from its implementation so that the two can vary independently.
+The bridge pattern decouples an abstraction from its implementation, so that the two can vary independently.

 * Story

-Steering wheel is an example of the Bridge.
+A steering wheel is an example of the Bridge.
-The purpose of a steering wheel is to transmit  driver's input to the steered wheels in order to dynamically change direction of the vehicle.
+The purpose of a steering wheel is to transmit driver's input to the steered wheels in order to dynamically change the direction of the vehicle.
-There are different implementations of the steering wheels used in cars, buses, tracks, tractors and formulas.
+There are different implementations of steering wheels used in cars, buses, trucks, tractors and racing cars.

 * Image